 So if you are very muscular and wonder why you’re outperformed by the smaller guy at those basic lifts, the answer might be that your tendons and/or ligaments are too weak to cooperate with and support the contractive power of their muscles.
 The strength of your muscles depends as much upon the quality of muscular tissue as the power of their attachments.
 There should be an exact balance between the two . . .

-Tendon injuries are quite common in those with increased ratio of muscle strength/power to tendon.
-It’s not unheard of body builders snapping their biceps tendons while doing heavy curls.
-Unconditioned tendons will also manifest themselves in a form of tendinitis, e.g. golfers elbow from doing high volume chin ups or rope climbing.
+Tendon injuries are quite common in those with an increased ratio of muscle strength/power to a tendon.
+It’s not unheard of bodybuilders snapping their biceps tendons while doing heavy curls.
+Unconditioned tendons will also manifest themselves in a form of tendinitis, e.g. golfers elbow from doing high volume chin-ups or rope climbing.
 On the other hand, tendons can become stronger than muscles and muscle ruptures can result.
 Same as your tendons, untrained ligaments will be more susceptible to tears during high forces applied to a joint.